-The cloud aims to cut costs, and helps the users focus on their core business instead of being impeded by IT obstacles.
+The cloud Computing aims to cut costs, and helps the users focus on their core business instead of being impeded by IT Infrastructure obstacles.

 Elasticity: Companies can scale up as computing needs increase and scale down again as demands decrease.
-This eliminates the need for massive investments in local infrastructure which may or may not remain active.
+This help them eliminate the need for massive investments in local infrastructure which may or may not remain active.

 Pay per use: Compute resources are measured at a granular level, allowing users to pay only for the resources and workloads they use.

 The National Institute of Standards and Technology’s definition of cloud computing identifies “five essential characteristics”:

 On-demand self-service.
 A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service provider.

 Broad network access.
 Capabilities are available over the network and accessed through standard mechanisms that promote use by heterogeneous thin or thick client platforms (e.g., mobile phones, tablets, laptops, and workstations).